Lie Group/Quantum Mathematics Seminar

 Fall, 2007, see

-For the last few years, the Quantum Mathematics Seminar
+For a few years before 2008, the Quantum Mathematics Seminar

 shared the time and place with the Algebra Seminar.

 Quantum Mathematics Seminars in these few semesters, see the page

 the Previous Rutgers Algebra Seminars.
 For all the seminars and colloquia in the department, see

 - Speaker Florencia Orosz Hunziker, Yale University